-572 Changes in materials for medical devices
+Changes in materials for medical devices

-Example Category (Significant, non-significant) Change in radiation source (e.g. radioisotopes) or type of medicinal substances in the medical devices that incorporate medicinal substances in an ancillary role, such as: Change in the drug of a drug eluting stent Significant Change in type, source, processing and/or supplier of biological materials (including cells, tissues and/or derivatives of animal, human, microbial or recombinant origin) without a change in the intended purpose of the biological material, such as: Change in source of hyaluronic acid from Streptococcus zooepidemicus to Streptococcus equi Significant change in material or material formulation (of non-biological origin) including changes to device coating or surface modification technique in a medical device that is intended to make direct/indirect contact with body tissues and fluids or is absorbed by the body, such as: Peripherally Inserted Central Catheter (PICC) Introduction of a colorant change into the insertion hub of a PICC that is part of the fluid path for fluid administration or withdrawal from a patient.
-Cardiovascular Catheter A change of material to a cardiovascular catheter that comes in contact with body tissue (e.g. change to/from polyether block amide (PEBA), Polyamide or polyether ether ketone (PEEK).
-Significant Change to concentration or drug specification of medicinal substances in medical devices that incorporate medicinal substances in an ancillary role, such as: Change in the concentration of the drug in a drug eluting stent Change in the concentration of antibiotics or a change to a different antibiotic in a catheter coated with antibiotic Catheters that coated with antibiotics Significant Change in supplier or vendor of non-critical material, but the material meets the manufacturer's previously reviewed specification.
-Non-significant Peripherally Inserted Central Catheter (PICC) Introduction of a colorant change into the flush port of a PICC.
-The flush port is an access port for flush syringes for IV line clearance or volume block and is not intended to be used for fluid administration or withdrawal from a patient.
+Example Category (Significant, Non-significant) Change in radiation source (e.g., radioisotopes) or type of medicinal substances in the medical devices that incorporate medicinal substances in an ancillary role, such as: Significant Change in the drug of a drug eluting stent.
+Change in type, source, processing and/or supplier of biological materials (including cells, tissues and/or derivatives of animal, human, microbial or recombinant origin) without a change in the intended purpose of the biological material, such as: Significant Change in source of hyaluronic acid from Streptococcus zooepidemicus to Streptococcus equi.
+Change in material or material formulation (of non-biological origin) including changes to device coating or surface modification technique in a medical device that is intended to make direct/indirect contact with body tissues and fluids or is absorbed by the body, such as: Significant Introduction of a colorant change into the insertion hub of a Peripherally Inserted Central Catheter (PICC) that is part of the fluid path for fluid administration or withdrawal from a patient, A change of material to a cardiovascular catheter that comes in contact with body tissue (e.g., change to/from polyether block amide (PEBA), Polyamide or polyether ether ketone (PEEK).
+Change to concentration or drug specification of medicinal substances in medical devices that incorporate medicinal substances in an ancillary role, such as: Change in the concentration of the drug in a drug eluting stent, Significant Change in the concentration of antibiotics or a change to a different antibiotic in a catheter coated with antibiotic.
+Change in supplier or vendor of non-critical material, but the material meets the manufacturer's previously reviewed specification, Non-significant Introduction of a colorant change into the flush port of a Peripherally Inserted Central Catheter (PICC).
+The flush port is an access port for flush syringes for IV-line clearance or volume block and is not intended to be used for fluid administration or withdrawal from a patient.

+Changes in materials for IVD medical devices

+Category Example (Significant, Non-significant) Changes which need testing of additional samples, such as: Significant Change of sources or types of materials (conjugate, antibodies, antigens, primers, or substrate), Change to the sample preparation, such as the inclusion of a stabilizer for an IVD that is intended to simplify preparation requirements or increase sample stability.
+Change in material, which results in design specifications change, such as: Formulation changes of reagents of test kits (buffer concentration, addition of preservatives), Significant Change in the synthesis/purification methods of biologicals components, Change from a liquid to solid reagent and vice versa.
+A change in supplier or vendor of the non-critical material, but the material meets the manufacturer's previously reviewed specification, Non-significant Change of sources of non-critical materials, such as magnesium stearate from an animal to vegetable source in a reagent of an IVD kit with no change in performance specification.

+506 Changes to Labelling

+Example Category (Significant, Non-significant) All changes to the labelling of medical devices that involve addition, removal and/or revision of warnings, precautions and/or contraindications.
+Significant Labelling changes that modify the registered method of use; or involve a change from 'professional use only' to 'home use.'
+Significant Change involves a reduction of intended use/indication for use not arising due to medical device safety and/or performance concerns.
+Non-significant, but generally reportable Changes to the label due to typo error.
 Non-significant

-574 Changes in materials for IVD medical devices

-Example Category (Significant, non- significant) Changes which need testing of additional samples, such as: Significant Change of sources or types of materials (conjugate, antibodies, antigens, primers or substrate) Change to the sample preparation, such as the inclusion of a stabilizer for an IVD that is intended to simplify preparation requirements or increase sample stability.
-Change in material, which results in design specifications change, such as: Significant Formulation changes of reagents of test kits (buffer concentration, addition of preservatives) Change in the synthesis/purification methods of biologicals components Change from a liquid to solid reagent and vice versa A change in supplier or vendor of the non-critical material, but the material meets the manufacturer's previously reviewed specification.
-Non-significant Change of sources of non-critical materials, such as magnesium stearate from an animal to vegetable source in a reagent of an IVD kit with no change in performance specification.
-Non-significant

-577 Changes to Labelling

-Example Category (Significant, no-significant) All changes to the labelling of medical devices that involve addition, removal and/or revision of warnings, precautions and/or contraindications not arising due to safety and/or performance concerns Significant Labelling changes that modify the approved method of use; or involve a change from 'professional use only' to 'home use' Significant Change involves a reduction of intended use/indication for use not arising due to medical device safety and/or performance concerns Non-significant, but generally reportable Changes to the label due to typo error Non-significant